Doluprane/foundryvtt-login-pages/README.md

+# Summary
 Hello there,<br>
-This small css package aims to enhance and beautify the default log-in screen of the famous roleplaying platform [FoundryVTT](https://foundryvtt.com/).<br><br>
+This small css package aims to enhance and beautify the default log-in screen of the famous roleplaying platform [FoundryVTT](https://foundryvtt.com/).
 Below you'll find everything you need to use the package.<br><br>

 # Results